-Thank you for the generous support of the following Johannean benefactors who made it possible to establish the following fellowships and scholarships to eligible residents of St. John’s College who will be known as St. John’s Scholars.
+Thank you for the generous support of the following Johannean benefactors who made it possible to establish the following fellowships and awards for eligible residents of St. John’s College.

 Fellowships have been endowed by family and friends in memory of Charles C.C.
 Wong for students in the Faculty of Graduate Studies who are residents of St. John's College.
 Charles C.C.
 Wong graduated from St. John’s University in 1942 and served as President of St. John’s University Alumni Association Hong Kong from 1994 to 1995.
 He was a strong supporter and benefactor in the founding of SJC UBC.